szymon2024/gps-labs/gps_lab02/README.txt

 EN:
 ======================================================================
-  COMPUTATION OF GPS SATELLITE POSITION BASED ON ORBITAL PARAMETERS
+                COMPUTATION OF GPS SATELLITE POSITION
+                BASED ON BROADCAST ORBITAL PARAMETERS
 ======================================================================

 A program for computing the position of a GPS satellite in the ECEF